Methcathinone: Chemistry

 Methcathinone is a beta-keto N-methylamphetamine and is closely related to the naturally occurring compounds, cathinone and cathine.
 It is also very closely related to methamphetamine, differing by only the β-ketone substituent and differing from amphetamine by both a keto and N-methyl substituent.
 Its carbon skeleton is identical to pseudoephedrine and methamphetamine.
 It differs from pseudoephedrine in that the hydroxyl beta to the aromatic ring is oxidized to a ketone.

 Methcathinone possesses a chiral carbon atom, and therefore two enantiomers are possible.
 When it is made semi-synthetically from pseudo/ephedrine as a starting material, then only a single enantiomer is produced.
 Given that the chiral center has an alpha hydrogen and adjacent the carbonyl group, the molecule will racemize in solution via an enol intermediate.
 This process is known as keto–enol tautomerism.

 Methcathinone production utilizes the oxidation of pseudoephedrine or ephedrine, the former being preferred because of much higher yields achieved.
 Oxidation of pseudoephedrine to methcathinone requires little chemistry experience, making it (relatively) easy to synthesize.
-Potassium permanganate (KMnO_{4}) is most commonly used as the oxidant.
+Potassium permanganate (KMnO_{4}) in an acetic solution is most commonly used as the oxidant.